hs105/obstacle_avoidance_car_shield/README.md

 ## Todo
+Hardware (add step by step)
-SR04 distance.
-Use blue tooth chip to send data to computer python to matplot. this is easy for debugging.
+* Use blue tooth chip to send data to computer python to matplot. this is easy for debugging.
+* A camera module to detect curve on the ground.
+* A lidar sensor

+* Let the car follow lane
+* Let the car can bypass another car, avoid collison, route plannnig.